 IP restriction simply means, to restrict access to something on the basis of the IP addresses.
 By enabling IP restriction, only certain admin users and other users will have access control for the cloud application (such as G Suite apps) to be protected.
 IP restriction allows a company’s organization to prevent access to files and folders, from any user whose IP address has not been whitelisted.
 So IP restriction becomes an incredible security feature to prevent unauthorized access and set user access control for company resources.

 With a reverse proxy server, you can set G Suite IP restriction to set access control to your Google apps based on the whitelisted IP addresses.
-This way you can restrict users by IP and prevent unauthorized access with G Suite IP restriction.
+This way you can restrict users by IP and prevent unauthorized access with Google Workspace IP restriction (G Suite IP Whitelist).

 - Prevent access from any user on a foreign network.

 - Monitor traffic and check where the access requests come from.

 - Restrict an entire range of IP addresses of users with Google Workspace IP Restriction.

 - You can also enter specific IP addresses of certain users from accessing G Suite apps.